Cyclic Complexity of Words

-\emph{Claim: $x$ and $y$ have a common bispecial factor of length $n$.}
+\begin{lemma} Assume $x$ and $y$ satisfy (*).
+Then $x$ and $y$ have a common bispecial factor of length $n.$ \end{lemma}

-Let $aw$, $a\in\{0,1\}$, be the right special factor of $x$ of length $n+1$.
-Note that $w$ is then the unique right special factor of $x$ and of $y$ of length $n.$ We claim that $w$ is a bispecial factor of both $x$ and $y.$ If not, then $aw$ is the unique right special factor of both $x$ and $y$ of length $n+1,$ and so $aw0$ and $aw1$ are each factors of $x$ and $y$ of length $n+2.$ Moreover, all other factors $v$ of $x$ and $y$ of length $n+1,$ admit a unique extension to a word of length $n+2$ determined by the suffix of $v$ of length $n$ which is not right special.
-In other words, if $w$ is not bispecial, then $x$ and $y$ have the same factors of length $n+2,$ a contradiction.
+\begin{proof} This is essentially Case 2 in Remark~\ref{why}.
+We begin by observing that $w$ is the unique right special factor of $x$ and of $y$ of length $n.$ We claim that $w$ is a bispecial factor of both $x$ and $y.$ If not, then $aw$ is the unique right special factor of both $x$ and $y$ of length $n+1,$ and so $x$ and $y$ would have the same set of factors of length $n+2,$ a contradiction. \end{proof}